 If the selection process identifies unintentional errors in your application, we may contact you to correct or clarify the errors, but you cannot make any material alteration or addition.

 7.1.
 Who will approve grants?

-The Program Delegate decides which grants to approve taking into account the application assessment and the availability of grant funds.
+The Program Delegate decides which grants to approve taking into account the availability of grant funds.

 The Program Delegate's decision is final in all matters, including: